EnzoBnl/enzobnl/spark.md

 SQL:
-INSERT Tungsten UnsafeRow off-heap format
+INSERT Tungsten UnsafeRow binary format

 `WholestageCodegen.doExecute` (overriding of `SparkPlan.doExecute`) `mapPartitions` of parent RDD associating to them a `Iterator[InternalRow]` based on a generated class extending `BufferedRowIterator` (named `GeneratedIteratorForCodegenStageX`) which fill a `LinkedList[InternalRow]` (`append` method inputing a written `UnsafeRowWriter`'s `getRow` output)